ricafolio/awesome-webtoon-guidelines/README.md

 Any contributions are welcome!

 ### What are webtoons?
-Webtoons (Hangul: 웹툰) are a type of digital comic that originated in South Korea.
+`Webtoons (Hangul: 웹툰) are a type of digital comic that originated in South Korea.
 While webtoons were mostly unknown outside of the country during their inception, there has been a surge in popularity internationally thanks in great part to most manhwa being read on smartphones.

+There are three things that sets webtoons apart from regular comics: each episode is published on one long, vertical strip (making use of an infinite canvas rather than multiple pages so that it is easier to read on a smartphone or computer); they will most likely be in color rather than black-and-white since they are rarely published in physical form; and some will feature music and animations that play during each chapter. `

 # Table of Content
 ### Getting Started